How to Calculate Optimal Partition Sizes for Cassandra

 Where:

-• Compaction_Throughput_MBps = Sustained compaction write throughput (MB/s)
+Compaction_Throughput_MBps Sustained compaction write throughput (MB/s), read live from the node

-• Avg_Partitions_Per_Repair = Estimated partitions per vnode during -pr or --full repair
+Avg_Partitions_Per_Repair Estimated partitions per vnode during a -pr or --full repair

 #!/usr/bin/env python3